Public Health - Food

 - acidify raw egg products using vinegar or lemon juice

-- refrigerate acidified raw egg at 5oC or less
+- refrigerate acidified raw egg at 5oC or less if not being used immediately

 - discard acidified raw egg if not used, within 24 hours